The Recruitment Process

 Stage 6 –

-The final stage of the process will see shortlisted applicants attend medical and psychometric assessment sessions.
+The concluding stage will have shortlisted candidates attending medical and psychometric evaluation sessions.

 Applicants must be Australian citizens or have permanent residence status, and possess the following essential qualifications:

-- Current ACT Working With Vulnerable People (WWVP) card.
+• Current ACT Working With Vulnerable People (WWVP) card with no restrictions.

 Selection Criteria

-New recruits undergo extensive training in a college environment for a period of 90 training days.
+New recruits undergo extensive training in a college environment for a period of 20 weeks.
 New recruits will undergo their training in the Emergency Services Agency’s new training centre at Hume.
 During the training period recruits learn about fire behaviour and safety and fire fighting techniques as well as rescue techniques in all rescue disciplines and hazardous materials handling.
-A mandatory component of a Fire Fighter’s qualification is a Medium Rigid Drivers Licence.
+A mandatory component of a Fire Fighter’s qualification is a Heavy Rigid Drivers Licence.
 This level of licence must be gained prior to completion of the probationary phase of employment.
 Failure to gain this qualification will result in employment termination.
-Facilitation for the gaining of this licence will be provided during the probationary phase.
+Facilitation for the gaining of this licence will be provided.

 Recruits are provided with a mix of theoretical and practical training and, at the end of training recruits graduate from the college to immediately become an integral member of an operational crew.